Adjunct Faculty and Policy Fellow

 Biography

-For over twenty years, Patricia Farrell Donahue served as a senior research analyst for the U.S. Government Accountability Office (GAO), where she led or contributed to over seventy peer-reviewed studies examining federal government policies and programs in such areas as economic, community, and international development; technology; defense; health; labor; education; and finance.
+For more than 20 years, Patricia Farrell Donahue served as a senior research analyst for the U.S. Government Accountability Office (GAO), where she led or contributed to over seventy peer-reviewed studies examining federal government policies and programs in such areas as economic, community, and international development; technology; defense; health; labor; education; and finance.

-As a Schar Policy Fellow, Dr. Donahue has given guest lectures on such topics as: community development, archival research, northern Virginia history, artificial intelligence, desegregation, program evaluation, and policy research.
-Her current research projects focus on community participation; economic development; history of science; and higher education.
+As a Schar policy fellow, Donahue has given guest lectures on such topics as community development, archival research, northern Virginia history, artificial intelligence, desegregation, program evaluation, and policy research.
+Her current research projects focus on community participation; crowdsourcing; economic development; history of science; and higher education.

 Areas of Research